RESOURCES REGARDING TRANSITION AND DETRANSITION

 Do No Harm Publishes resources for parents.

-We strongly recommend the Dysphoric video series
+We strongly recommend the Dysphoric video series.

 It’s a great summary of what’s happening in Ohio and beyond.